apache/hudi/rfc/rfc-60/rfc-60.md

 s3://<table_storage_bucket>/0bfb3d6e/<hudi_table_name>/.075f3295-def8-4a42-a927-07fd2dd2976c-0_7-11-49_20220301005056692.log.1_0-22-26
 ...
 ```

+Note: Storage strategy would only return a storage location instead of a full path.
+In the above example,
+the storage location is `s3://<table_storage_bucket>/0bfb3d6e/`, and the lower-level folder structure would be appended
+later automatically to get the actual file path.
+In another word,
+users would only be able to customize upper-level folder structure (storage location).
+Having a fixed lower-level folder structure would be beneficial because:
+- It's much more intuitive in case someone needs to check data files
+- Easier to figure out where the data is when Hudi needs to fall back on file listing

-Storage strategy would be persisted in the table config (`.hoodie.properties`), and the strategy for
+Storage strategy would be persisted in the table config (`.hoodie/hoodie.properties`), and the strategy for
 metadata table would be always set to default.
 So the original table path will continue to store
 the `metadata folder` and `partition metadata` files:
 ```